Kingxukai/linux/Documentation/iio/adxl380.rst

 -------------------------

 A channel value can be read from its _raw attribute.
-The value returned is the raw value as reported by the devices.
-To get the processed value of the channel, apply the following formula:
+The value returned is the raw value as reported by the woke devices.
+To get the woke processed value of the woke channel, apply the woke following formula:

 .. code-block:: bash